Workloads for 4-Socket and 8-Socket ServersArticle

 4S and 8S Workload Market

-Looking at 4S & 8S revenue by workloads in the following figure (IDC Server Workloads Forecast and Analysis Study 2011-2016), you can see that Business Processing and Decision Support are the largest 4S & 8S Workload revenue producers.
+Looking at 4S & 8S revenue by workloads in the following figure (IDC Semiannual Server Tracker: Workloads 2019H1) you can see that Business Applications and Data Management are the largest 4S & 8S Workload revenue producers.

 These two workloads control a large share of the 4-8S market.
-These workloads are also supported with 2S servers but workloads such as IT Infrastructure and Web Infrastructure are much larger percentage of the 2S market.
+These workloads are also supported by 2S servers but workloads such as IT Infrastructure and Web Infrastructure are highly focused on 2S servers.

 Business Processing & Decision Support Requirements

-The two primary 4 and 8 socket workloads are Business Processing and Decision Support.
+The two primary 4- and 8-socket workloads are Business Applications and Data Management.
 These workloads are the most demanding in the Enterprise requiring high compute capabilities and memory/processor scalability to meet the increasing workload demands.